softlang/yas/languages/Text/README.md

 # Language *Text*
 ## Headline
-Text as a basic representation format used by the YAS repository
+Text as a representation format used in YAS

 ---